MileHacker Logo

 • Show deference to older individuals.

-• Be punctual for appointments and meetings.
+• Be punctual for reservations and meetings.

 • Queuing is not always strictly observed in all public spaces.
 Be prepared for a more fluid approach.